 Weight: 11-20 kg.

-Beware of Progressive Retinal Atrophy - retinal degeneration causing
+Beware of Progressive Retinal Atrophy - retinal degeneration causing partial to total blindness.

 Around 10-14 years

 This breed is easy to groom.
 An occasional combing and brushing

 is all that it needs.
 Bathe only when necessary as it will remove